Why was the Framework developed?

 However, these cases represent only a small proportion of academics engaged in university education and any progressive improvement in teaching achievement between these two extremes goes largely unrecognised and unrewarded by universities.

-The major structural barrier to change appears to be the absence of a clear definition of teaching achievement at each stage of the career ladder and the inadequacy of the metrics used for evaluating the teaching contribution of academic staff.
+A major structural barrier to change appears to be the absence of a clear definition of teaching achievement at each stage of the career ladder and the inadequacy of the metrics used for evaluating the teaching contribution of academic staff.

 Without the tools to assess and compare the quality of an academic’s educational contribution, the research-dominant culture within higher education is unlikely to change.